Scrap Your Car Without a Logbook

 Lost your V5C logbook or never had one?
 You can still scrap your car.
 We buy vehicles without logbooks across Manchester and Greater Manchester every week and handle the DVLA process on your behalf.

+Many people ask whether you can scrap a car without a V5 and the answer is yes in almost all cases.
 You will need valid photo ID and to confirm you are the legal owner.
 Beyond that, the process is the same as any other collection: instant quote, free collection, same-day payment.

 Can You Really Scrap a Car Without a V5C?